Dentistry at Pioneer Paws

 stands for "Comprehensive Oral Health and Treatment" procedure.
 This implies that every pet

 receives a thorough and detailed dental health assessment as well as the treatment that they

-treatment tailored to each individual pet's dental and overall health care needs.
+full treatment tailored to each individual pet's dental and overall health care needs.
 See our

 pamphlet "Not all Dentistries are Created Equal" for more information about our COHAT